crimsonclyde/CrimsonCFG/README.md

         └── my_customisation.yml
 ```

-After adding your repo and refreshing, your playbooks will appear in the MDM-Manager UI under the appropriate categories with a "External" source indicator.
+After adding your repo and refreshing, your playbooks will appear in the CrimsonCFG UI under the appropriate categories with a "External" source indicator.

 ### Example Repository